MCP Server

 Starting the Server

-Section titled âStarting the ServerâThe MCP server runs over stdio and is designed to be invoked by MCP clients:
+Section titled âStarting the ServerâThe MCP server runs over stdio and is invoked by MCP clients:

 Available Tools

-Section titled âAvailable ToolsâThe MCP server automatically exposes all KSail commands except:
+Section titled âAvailable ToolsâThe MCP server automatically generates tools from all KSail commands except:

 ksail chatâ Interactive chat (use MCP clientâs native chat instead)ksail mcpâ The MCP server itselfksail completionâ Shell completion (not relevant for MCP)ksail helpâ Built-in help (use MCP tool discovery)